marketulinek/engeto-homework-bulls-and-cows/README.md

-# BULLS & COWS
+# :bison: BULLS & COWS :cow2:

-CURRENTLY WORK IN PROGRESS
+CURRENTLY WORK IN PROGRESS :hammer:

-Homework 2a for Python Academy - Bulls & Cows
+:mortar_board: Homework 2a for Python Academy - Bulls & Cows

-# Task Assignment
+# Task Assignment :clipboard:

 The goal is to create game Bulls and Cows.